 This initiative seminar – Where are we going?
-Trends and research directions in transports – will be an online event, presented live from Chalmers between 9 AM and 5 PM on September 21.
+Trends and research directions in transports – was an online event, presented live from Chalmers on September 21, and streamed on Youtube.
+The entire recording is available to watch, via this link to Youtube.
+You can see the programme below.

 One could argue that transport is not just transport anymore.